Jerrysmd/Jerrysmd.github.io/content/posts/20200803_spark-guide3/index.md

 ---
-title: "Spark Guide, Part Ⅲ" # Title of the blog post.
+title: "Spark: A Framework for Large-Scale Data Processing, Part Ⅲ" # Title of the blog post.
 date: 2020-08-03T16:10:33+08:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.